Methylphenidate is used to treat attention deficit hyperactivity disorder (ADHD).

 During this treatment your child will be invited for regular check-ups.
 It is important that you keep these appointments.

-Each time you collect a new supply from the pharmacy, check the name on the pack to make sure it is the same brand of methylphenidate as your child has had before.
+Each time you collect a new supply from the pharmacy, check the name on the pack to make sure it is the same brand of methylphenidate as you (or your child) have had before.

-Attention deficit hyperactivity disorder (ADHD) is a fairly common condition that mainly affects a child's behaviour.
-Children with ADHD show persistent restlessness, impulsiveness and/or inattention.
-You will be given help to understand your child's emotions and behaviours, but where this is insufficient, medicines such as methylphenidate can be prescribed.
+Attention deficit hyperactivity disorder (ADHD) is a fairly common condition that mainly affects a person's behaviour.
+People with ADHD show persistent restlessness, impulsiveness and/or inattention.
+You will be given help to understand your (or your child's) emotions and behaviours, but where this is insufficient, medicines such as methylphenidate can be prescribed.